The Club has a long history of organising Dinghy and Yacht racing in and around Plymouth.

 The Pigeon Trophy charity race up the Tamar river to Cargreen normally takes place in May or June (in 2013 on May 19th), and is competed for by both dinghies and yachts.

 Members yachts have competed in both the Fastnet and the Round the Island races in recent years.

 There are current plans to reinstate some passage races for the 2014 season, particularly to Roscoff where a new and very attractive marina has recently opened.
 The marina is accessible at all states of the tide and overcomes the previous problem of waiting for the right tide in the Morlaix river before being able to access the marina there.

 For those people who are no longer actively sailing there are always opportunities to undertake line duties from being the race officer to merely sending flags up and down; and safety boats seems always to be in want of a crew.
-A word to the Rear Commodore Sail – Stephanie Newcomb – will have a volunteer gainfully employed in no time.
+A word to the Deputy Rear Commodore Sail – Andy Thomas will have a volunteer gainfully employed in no time.